B. Traven: Identity

 Traven submitted his works himself or through his representatives for publication from Mexico to Europe by post and gave a Mexican post office box as his return address.
 The copyright holder named in his books was "B. Traven, Tamaulipas, Mexico".
 Neither the European nor the American publishers of the writer ever met him personally or, at least, the people with whom they negotiated the publication and later also the filming of his books always maintained they were only Traven's literary agents; the identity of the writer himself was to be kept secret.
 This reluctance to offer any biographical information was explained by B. Traven in words which were to become one of his best-known quotations: "The creative person should have no other biography than his works."

-The non-vanity and non-ambition claimed by Traven was no humble gesture, Jan-Christoph Hauschild writes:

-Although the popularity of the writer was still rising – the German Brockhaus Enzyklopädie devoted an article to him as early as 1934 – B. Traven remained a mysterious figure.
-Literary critics, journalists and others were trying to discover the author's identity and were proposing more or less credible, sometimes fantastic, hypotheses.
+From early on, investigators proposed competing life stories behind the pen name.
+Over time, many scholars came to accept that Traven had earlier lived in Germany as the stage actor and anarchist editor "Ret Marut," who fled after the suppression of the Bavarian Soviet Republic in 1919; but where Marut came from—and whether he had a prior legal identity—remained contested.